Native Plant Salvage Foundation is currently seeking passionate, committed individuals to join our board.

 The Native Plant Salvage Foundation has been a part of Olympia's community since 1994.
 We provide hands-on education to protect and conserve water resources and habitat from the South Sound prairies to the shores of Puget Sound, and serve as regional leaders in green infrastructure education.
 Our education, training and advocacy work give citizens a direct, hands-on opportunity to DO something to improve water quality, conserve natural resources, reduce pesticide use, and to influence peoples’ appreciation of the natural world.

 Contact us today!
 Please indicate your interest by filling out the form below.
 Once your information is submitted, a current board member will follow up with you directly.
-New members will be confirmed during our annual meeting on February 24, 2017.
+New members will be confirmed during our annual meeting which will be held in February 2019.